scimorph/secureml/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request or Issue.
-Our focus is expanding supported legislations beyond GDPR, CCPA, and HIPAA.
+Our focus is expanding supported legislations beyond GDPR, CCPA, HIPAA, and LGPD.
 You can help us with that!

 ## License